Niranjan-Rathod/MIL_KIT_Simulator/README.md

 # MIL_KIT_Simulator
 This repository contains QT-Creator projects that can simulate MIL Kit assignments for second year  Computer Engineering students in PUNE University.

-This repository contains following simulators.
+This repository contains following simulators:

 1]Interfacing of 8251(USART) with 8086 microprocessor.